Lake Cottage Renovation | See the Before + After

 We enjoy spending our weekends and summers boating, hiking, relaxing and visiting nearby attractions.
 In fact, I’ve written about all the things to do at Table Rock Lake, as well as enjoying Christmas at Silver Dollar City.

-It was built in the 90’s by a (now) friend of ours.
-It was filled to the brim with potential.
+Our little lake cottage was built by Marlin Constance (a (now) dear friend) in 1996.
+The home was filled to the brim with potential and character.
 He included charming features and decorated each home he built as if he would live there himself.
-It was just the right size for our family without feeling too overwhelming to maintain.

-As I mentioned, nothing is perfect!
 Despite inspections, heavy rain offered the toughest inspection of all.
 We had leaks through the chimney, in the girls’ room, guest bedroom, lower living room and more.
 We even had a septic backup.

 Far less stressful, we also struggled with stale smell of smoke, presumably from 20 years ago.
 Every time we returned home our bags and clothing permeated with it.